 In our Relaxation Therapy Training Program, we teach our therapists a variety of relaxation techniques, meditation, mindfulness, guided visualization, grounding, and stress management techniques that will help their clients move off the stress response into relaxation in the safest effective way.

 As someone who has lived with very rare and complex medical conditions that started to impact my quality of life over 30 years ago.
 I needed to find stress-reducing techniques that were safe and effective for many of the challenges I was facing.
 One of the biggest issues I faced over the last 30 years was many therapies and healing modalities that would normally be regarded as safe for most people we in fact detrimental to my health due to a variety of reasons.

 One was a polarity and meridian system issue which seemed to be due to the fact I had an indentation in my face write down where the main meridian should be.
 So no matter how much energy and meridian work I did my meridian system would always recorrect into the figure 8 instead of a large O.

 Also as someone who was mercury poisoned very young and which according to testing from the USA and Germany have late-stage Lyme disease and co-infections, I suffered a great deal of hypersensitivity and detox issues which meant a lot of bodywork, even types of healing even things like tapping was not the safest and most effective approaches for me.

-Relaxation Therapy is a great way to encourage the mind, body and emotions into a state of relaxed state of being, to encourage more self-healing, reduce pain and encourage better health and wellbeing.
+Relaxation Therapy is a great way to encourage the mind, body, and emotions into a state of a relaxed state of being, to encourage more self-healing, reduce pain and encourage better health and wellbeing.